Hebilicious/form-actions-nuxt/README.md

 ### Nitro Modifications

 Nitro is the server engine that power Nuxt.
 As this module is really new, the necessary changes to use it are not yet merged in Nitro.
-You must use this [Nitro fork](https://www.npmjs.com/package/@hebilicious/nitro) in the meantime. [(linked PR)](https://github.com/unjs/nitro/pull/1286).
+You must use [this Nitro fork](https://www.npmjs.com/package/@hebilicious/nitro) in the meantime [(linked PR)](https://github.com/unjs/nitro/pull/1286).
 The easiest way to use this forked version in a project is to leverage your package manager features.
-Add the following to your package.json :
+Add the following to your `package.json` :

 For NPM :